spoudel1/SCHEMA-RASPP/README.md

 To run this version follow the steps:
 1) Download/clone the folder locally to your computer
 2) copy the run_schema.sh from the folder to your working directory.
 Make sure your working directory has atleast two other files: 1) prealinged file that includes all the sequences that you want to align where the first seq is your reference sequence.
 2) pdb file.
-Pdb file name has to match the seq in the sequence file
+Pdb file name has to match the ref seq name in the sequence file
 3) update SCHEMADIR path in run_schema.sh to point to the folder where you downloaded/cloned the program
 4) to run cal run_schema.sh and it takes three inputs: 1)prealigned seq file 2) pdb file 3) number of crosspoints you want. see eg as below
      ./run_schema.sh prealigned.txt model.pdb 5